Nawal Kishore Dhawal: Children and Legacy

 Many members of the family are based in Kankarbagh, Patna, and continue to be active in social and cultural initiatives.

 Legacy

-Dhawal is remembered as a towering figure in Bihar's political and literary history-a man who bridged the worlds of resistance literature, grassroots journalism, and freedom struggle.
+Dhawal is remembered as a prominent figure in Bihar's political and literary history-a man who bridged the worlds of resistance literature, grassroots journalism, and freedom struggle.
 Together with his wife Ladli Devi, he helped shape the intellectual and political fabric of modern Bihar.
 His writings and activism remain a lasting tribute to the power of words in service justice and nation-building.